AtaErnam/CS412_Project/README.md

     - R-squared: 0.19416545328458779
 - **Clustering**: We employed K-means clustering for a different approach.
 The data was first scaled to standardize the feature space, and then K-Means was applied to identify clusters between prompts and key-words.
   *Silhouette Score: 0.24
+- **Feature Engineering**
+- Add 2 different features.
+One of them counts how many code blocks in responses in HTML files.
+We thought having code blocks led to more accurate results.
+Another feature is calculating similarities between the results of students who get 100 and the other students.
+- Made use of lasso regularization.
+- Calculated Weighted similarity between questions and student's prompts according to question values in terms of points.

   **In the end, the tuned XGBoost model is used to tackle the challenge given by the professor.**